 See the recipe card for quantities.

 Both a regular blender and an immersion blender will render perfect results.
-A food processor most times won't completely disintegrate the fruit, so I don't recommend it.
-Unless you want a chunky mixture.
+A food processor usually won't completely disintegrate the fruit, so I don't recommend it unless you want a chunky mixture.

 Immersion blender